walkswiththebear/ConsecutiveSequences/README.md

 # ConsecutiveSequences
-**ConsecutiveSequences.js** is a set of algorithms for counting the permutations that have certain configurations of consecutive sequences.
+**ConsecutiveSequences.js** is a set of algorithms for counting the permutations that have a specified configuration of consecutive sequences.

 ## Overview
 Consider a permutation P of the natural numbers {1, ..., n}, and let k >= 2.
 A